drodrigomoura/drodrigomoura/README.md

   - Travel :airplane:
   - I love go riding on my motorbike :bike:

-### You can see some side projects :rocket: 👨🏽‍💻 below:
+### You can see some projects :rocket: 👨🏽‍💻 below:

 - Contacts Manager: https://jot-tuto.herokuapp.com/login
   - You can manage contacts (CRUD), search your contacts in an input search implemented with laravel-scout-tntsearch and see the contacts whose birthday is in the current month.